This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conservation Status and Human Interactions

-With proper precautions, humans and snakes can coexist peacefully, allowing these slithery creatures to thrive in their natural habitats.
+By learning how to protect their environments and coexist peacefully, you can help these slithery creatures thrive in their natural environments.

 Threats to Snake Populations